Professor Richard Noakes

 In 2019 I was shortlisted for the University of Exeter Students' Guild/FXU Teaching Awards in the category 'Best Teacher/Academic'.
 I have also been nominated by these bodies for the awards for 'Best Lecturer', 'Best Feedback Provider' and 'Innovative Teaching'.

-I grew up in Forest Hill, South East London.
-In 1989, after attending Eltham Green and Crown Woods comprehensive schools, I studied the Natural Sciences Tripos at Cambridge University (Corpus Christi College).
-I graduated with a BA in History and Philosophy of Science 1992 and a PhD in 1998.
-My doctoral dissertation examined the relationship between science, technology and spiritualism in Victorian Britain.
-Between 1999 and 2002 I was a Postdoctoral Research Fellow on the 'Science in the Nineteenth Century Periodical Project' at the Universities of Leeds and Sheffield, and between 2002 and 2007 2002 I was British Academy-Royal Society Postdoctoral Research Fellowship in the History of Science at Cambridge University.
+I grew up in South East London and attended Eltham Green and Crown Woods comprehensive schools.
+I studied Natural Sciences at Cambridge University, 1989-92, graduating with a BA in History and Philosophy of Science 1992.
+I remained in Cambridge for a PhD in the history of science which I completed in 1998.
+My PhD examined the relationship between science, technology and spiritualism in Victorian Britain.
+Between 1999 and 2002 I was a Postdoctoral Research Fellow on the 'Science in the Nineteenth Century Periodical Project' at the Universities of Leeds and Sheffield, and between 2002 and 2007 I was British Academy-Royal Society Postdoctoral Research Fellowship in the History of Science at Cambridge University.
 I was appointed Lecturer in History at the University of Exeter in 2007.
 I was promoted Senior Lecturer in 2012 and Associate Professor in 2020.